Wolverine971/9takes/src/blog/enneagram/enneagram-type-2.md

 <h2>😨 Fears of an Enneagram 2</h2>

 - Rejection: Type 2s are very sensitive to being rejected by others.
-They may fear that if they don't offer enough help or support, they will be pushed away or left alone.
+They may fear that they will be pushed away or left alone if they don't offer enough help or support.
 - Inadequacy: Type 2s often tie their self-worth to how much they can help others.
-They may fear that if they are not able to provide enough support or meet the needs of others, they will be seen as inadequate.
+They may fear that if they cannot provide enough support or meet the needs of others, they will be seen as inadequate.
 - Being unappreciated: Type 2s thrive on being needed and valued by others.
-They may fear that if they are not seen as valuable or appreciated, they will be left alone or rejected.
+They may fear that they will be left alone or rejected if they are not seen as valuable or appreciated.
 - Being a burden: Type 2s want to be helpful to others, but they also fear that they may be too demanding or burdensome.
-They may worry that they are taking too much from others and not giving enough in return.
+They may worry they are taking too much from others and not giving enough in return.
-- Abandonment: Type 2s may fear that if they don't offer enough help or support to others, those people will abandon them.
-They may feel that they need to constantly give in order to keep their relationships intact.
+- Abandonment: Type 2s may fear that those people will abandon them if they don't offer enough help or support to others.
+They may feel they need to give to keep their relationships intact constantly.

 </article>